pypa/packaging.python.org/source/platforms.rst

 when using virtual environments is a common approach to working around this limitation.

+The `wheel` project also provides a `wheel convert` subcommand that can convert a Windows `bdist_wininst` installer to a wheel.

 Mac OS X installers and package managers
 ----------------------------------------